 8. The origin of the candy cane

 In 1670 in the town of Cologne, Germany, a local church was holding its annual Nativity event on Christmas Eve.
-The choirmaster devised an ingenious way to keep the children quiet during the event by asking a local candy maker to make little sweet sticks for them to lick.
-He asked the candymaker to make the treats look like the staff of a shepherd to give them a Nativity theme.
+The choirmaster devised an ingenious way to keep the children quiet during the event.
+He asked a local candy maker to make little sweet sticks for them to lick.
+The candymaker made the treats look like the staff of a shepherd to give them a Nativity theme.
 This also made the candy-licking more acceptable to the rest of the congregation.
 The color white represented the purity and sinlessness of Jesus.
 The choirmaster’s idea was a big success, and the candies spread around the world as a Christmas favorite.

 9. Elves come from the mythology of ancient Europeans